- Answers on Aging: Financial Exploitation

 - Hosted more than 150 in-person educational events per year in communities across the country

 - Received mayoral proclamations nationwide naming Sept.
 15 – 21 National Medicare Education Week in their communities

 - Hold an educational event in your community.
 We’ve gathered everything you need in our Medicare Education Toolkit.
 It’s all downloadable and ready to use.

-- Participate on social media. n4a will provide a social media toolkit to help AAAs raise awareness of their Medicare education efforts with consumers.
+- Participate on social media. n4a's social media toolkit helps AAAs raise awareness of their Medicare education efforts with older adults in their communities.

 Medicare Education Toolkit

 Use this tool as a guide for presenting Medicare information at your event.

 This “at-a-glance” tool offers basic information and next steps.
 It’s good for consumers who need basic information to get started.